124th Submarine Birthday Ball San Diego

-240504-N-SS900-1184 SAN DIEGO (May 4, 2024) Sailors, friends and family dance and celebrate during the 124th Submarine Birthday Ball held in San Diego, May 4, 2024.
-Commander, Submarine Squadron (CSS) 11 hosted the event in celebration of the 124th anniversary of the United States submarine force.
+240504-N-SS900-1117 SAN DIEGO (May 4, 2024) Rear Adm.
+Rick Seif, center, Commander, Submarine Force U.S. Pacific Fleet, is presented a plaque by Capt.
+Kenneth Douglas, Commander, Submarine Squadron (CSS) 11, left, and Squadron Command Master Chief Brandon Wallis during the 124th Submarine Birthday Ball held in San Diego, May 4, 2024.
+CSS-11 hosted the event in celebration of the 124th anniversary of the United States submarine force.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Aaron T. Smith)

 |Date Taken: